-The Consistory of (church) at
+The Consistory of (church) at (place)

-(date) delegated the following
+has on (date) delegated the following brothe rs:

-brothers:

-Delegates Alternate delegates (in order)
+Delegates gates (in order)

 1

 2

-(region) which is to be held on
+to the Classis (region) which is to be held on

-( (date) at(place).
+(date e) at (place).

-the Church, and with loyal obset The Consistory with the De decisions which have been taken , in faithful adherence to the Confessions of rvance of the adopted Church Order. acons, on their part, promise to abide by all n in accordance with the above conditions.
+adopted Church Order.
+The Consistory with the Dea have been taken in accordance w Wishing your assembly the wisd •

-With fraternal greetings,
+With fraternal greetings, om nom doore unough the gui same of the Holy Spirit,

 For the Consistory

 Chairman:

-Clerk: